remigerme/typst-polytechnique/CONTRIBUTING.md

 If you plan to distribute your version of the package, please make sure you pay respect to both [Typst packages guidelines](https://github.com/typst/packages/blob/main/docs/README.md) and [École polytechnique corporate identity](https://www.polytechnique.edu/presse/kit-media).

+## Formatting

+Internal Typst code (_i.e._ everything the final user of the templates won't see) should be formatted with [typstyle](https://github.com/typstyle-rs/typstyle) with a maximum line width of 100.

+A CI job is checking the formatting of the following files:

+- `report/main.typ`
+- `slide/main.typ`

 ## Pushing to Typst packages

 Check out [Typst packages repo](https://github.com/typst/packages) to learn more about packages release pipeline.